 - Write a letter to the company secretary at the company’s registered office address, giving him or her 10 days to provide the information.

-- If you don’t get the information, or a reply, complain to the Office of the Director of Corporate Enforcement (ODCE).
-Their complaint form is here - ODCE Complaint Form
+- If you don’t get the information, or a reply, complain to the Corporate Enforcement Authority (CEA).
+Their complaint form is here – CEA Complaint Form

-- The ODCE may then contact the secretary to so that he or she complies with your request.
+- The CEA may then contact the secretary so that he or she complies with your request.

 - The register is a public document